cbaziotis/twitter-stream-downloader/README.md

 ```
 >python twsd.py --only-text
 ```
-This way you save a lot of space (the biggest part of the tweet object is metadata, and the text itself is only a small percentage of it), and the unnecessary json parsing (saving a lot of time during the processing of the dataset).
+This way you save space (the biggest part of the tweet object is metadata, and the text itself is only a small percentage of it), and the unnecessary json parsing (saving time during the processing of the dataset).

-In this , each row in the file contains the `tweet_id` with the `text` (tab separated).
+In this case, each row in the file contains the `tweet_id` with the `text` (tab separated).
 The `tweet_id` will be useful for deduplication, if you want to merge datasets.

 ---